-This course aims at Ph.D. students in information systems, business administration and computer science.
-It provides a basic understanding of optimization problems and methods.
-All participants have to offer at least one presentation regarding a specific topic.
+This course aims at Ph.D. students in information systems, business administration, and computer science.
+It provides a basic understanding of linear and mixed-integer optimization models and solution methods.
+The course is partly taught in a seminar-style format.
 Allocation of topics will be done together in the class.

 The course aims to introduce the students to fundamental linear and combinatorial optimization problems.
-They learn to formulate optimization models as mixed-integer linear programs, how to construct heuristics, and how to analyse the performance of heuristic algorithms.
+They learn to formulate optimization models as mixed-integer linear programs, how to solve them with standard software, how to construct heuristic solution algorithms.
 The students learn to deal with the complexity of real-world problems via aggregation, relaxation, and decomposition techniques.

 Prerequisites:

-Required: E 700 Mathemat ics
+Required: none

-Recommended: Fundamentals in mathematics (includin g Linear Programm ing)
+Recommended: Fundamentals in mathematics (includin g Linear Programmi ng)

-Obligatory registration: yes Further Information on the registratio n:
+Obligatory registration : yes Further Information on the registration 1:

-"Student Portal"
+Website of the CDSB

 Courses Hours per week Self-study ECTS

 Lecture 2 14 8

 ECTS in total 8

-Form of assessment Presentation during th e course
+Form of assessment Presentation during the course, modeling

+assignments

-Lecturer/Person in charge Prof. Dr. Raik Stolletz Z
+Lecturer/Person in charge Prof. Dr. Raik Stolletz

 Duration of module 1 semester

 Offering Fall semester

 Language English

-Range of application Mannheim Master in Management, CDS В
+Range of application Mannheim Master in Management, CDSB

 Operations & Information ation Systems